ReerandRee/DrexelCiProject/README.md

 ```
 cd ./frontend-new
 npm install
-prisma generate
+npx prisma generate
 npm run dev

 ```

 Additionally, in the frontend-new folder, add an `.env` file that contains the environment variables.
+Follow the `.env.sample` file for an example.
 Please contact for this information.

 The website is hosted here: https://main.d36ehc232kefwn.amplifyapp.com/